Kaabo Wolf Warrior 11 Review: Overview

 Folding and unfolding the scooter is relatively easy.

 Unfolding the scooter consists of two steps: locking down a giant anodized handle (which feels rock solid when in place) and then inserting a giant metal safety pin for added safety.

-This type of folding mechanism is really the best we’ve seen on a high performance scooter and we can’t say enough good things about it.
-Hopefully this becomes the standard for extreme performance scooters.
+This type of folding mechanism is the best we’ve seen on a high-performance scooter.
+We can’t say enough good things about it.
+Hopefully, this becomes the standard for extreme performance scooters.

-The cockpit is beautiful in the no-nonsense way.
+The cockpit is beautiful in a no-nonsense way.
 The EYE3 controller, decent ergonomic grips, horn, brake levers, and the power control buttons are the only things that decorate the wide aluminum handlebars.
-All control cables / wires are routed really well and buttoned up nicely with strain-relieved housing that keep everything together and ensure a long, reliable life.

 The handlebars, which are essentially downhill mountain biking ones, are super strong and wide enough to take on a comfortable position optimized for off-roading and aggressive riding.